thenexthub/Codira/docs/SIL/Types.md

 Note in particular that they are not allowed in tuple types.
-Pack expansions in tuple types are still flattened into the surrounding tuple structure like they are in Swift (unless the tuple is exploded, as tuples normally are in function parameters or results).
+Pack expansions in tuple types are still flattened into the surrounding tuple structure like they are in Codira (unless the tuple is exploded, as tuples normally are in function parameters or results).
 There are specific instructions for manipulating tuples with variadic elements.

 This explicit pack syntax can also be used to delimit type argument packs in positions that expect formal types, such as the substitution list of an `apply` instruction.
-This is necessary because SIL functions can be parameterized over multiple packs, and unlike in Swift, the type arguments to such functions are explicit on calls.
-If Swift ever gains syntax to delimit packs in type argument lists, the SIL syntax will switch to use it.
+This is necessary because SIL functions can be parameterized over multiple packs, and unlike in Codira, the type arguments to such functions are explicit on calls.
+If Codira ever gains syntax to delimit packs in type argument lists, the SIL syntax will switch to use it.
 Other features of SIL pack types, such as direct-ness, are not allowed in these positions; a formal pack type is purely a list